Thingybob8055/UoE-robotcs/README.md

 - Command the robot to follow set waypoints in a map, whilst having simple obstacle detection and avoidance using the robots Laser Scanner
     - The robot also will generate a map (2D Occupancy Grid Map) by running the cartographer node in ROS2.
 Which uses the SLAM Algorithm.

-For both of these tasks, I programmed a Proportional, Integral, Differential (PID) Control Algorithm.
+For both of these tasks, I programmed a Proportional, Integral, Derivative (PID) Control Algorithm.

 # Overview of the codes
 - **waypont_follow.py**: Code for the second task.
 Move to waypoints in an area/room using PID and avoid obstacles using the laser scanner